excid3/excid3.com/_posts/2013-12-5-learn-programming-by-copying.md

 ---

 > I finished this programming book and I still don't feel like a
 > real programmer.
-What's next?
+What do I do next?

 This is a question that I get asked a lot having been involved in [LaunchCode STL](http://launchcodestl.com).
 There are a million things to learn, but we all have to start somewhere.
 Most people start with a book that takes them so far and then drops you off in the middle of nowhere when you're finished.

 The answer to that is actually remarkably simple: **I tell people to build software they would use.**

 Most people seem to mistake this advice for something that it's not.
 I typically start hearing ideas for software they wish they had.
-Things that don't exist, but you don't have to build something new.
-That's your goal, of course, but that is not what I told you to build.
+Things that don't exist. *But you don't have to build something new.* Of course that is your goal but that is not what I told you to build.

 **To clarify, I'm saying that you should build your own version of software you use every day.**